ManuelArto/KDEServices-AlbertExtension/README.md

 This is a [python extension](https://albertlauncher.github.io/docs/extensions/python/) I wrote for [Albert launcher](https://albertlauncher.github.io/).

-It has the goal to match KDE services located in "/usr/share/kservices5/" like KRunner does.
+It has the goal to provide completion for KDE Services located in "/usr/share/kservices5/" like KRunner does.

 ## Installation